luizhj/SimpleFileOrganizer/README.md

 Usage:
   - Copying the executable file to the folder you want to organize and run it;
-  - Passing the folders as a command line parameter: FileOrganizer "c:\temp\" "d:\temp\"
+  - Passing the folders as a command line parameter: FileOrganizer.exe "c:\temp\" "d:\temp\"